Application Modernization with iPaaS: 6 Considerations

-You’re not the only one contemplating (or committing to) application modernization: Nearly 80% of decision-makers in an IDG Research survey acknowledged an urgent need to modernize their legacy apps.
-Respondents cited better user experience, increased data security, and improved productivity as top drivers for app upgrades.
+You’re not the only one contemplating (or committing to) application modernization.
+Decision-makers across a variety of industries are looking to modernize their legacy apps for better user experience, increased data security, and improved productivity.

 Why iPaaS is critical for application modernization

 So how should businesses re-purpose and consolidate applications to closely align with current business needs?
 An integrated approach is essential—and integration platform as a service (iPaaS) is a key enabler thanks to its ability to connect multiple systems and data sources without sacrificing agility or driving your costs sky-high.
 Here are six things to think about when modernizing your applications, and how iPaaS plays a critical role in each.

 Lift and shift applications from on-premises to cloud

 When you want to migrate data and applications to the cloud, it’s a good chance to make improvements.
 Maybe you want to get rid of a vestigial piece of code; maybe you want to cleanse data that has become duplicated and error-prone due to prolonged use.
 In any case, during migration (and even after it’s complete), you will need to integrate these applications and data with your SaaS applications and cloud data repositories. iPaaS can facilitate such integrations for your application developers and data stewards.

 Migrate data (and sometimes very large amounts of data, very quickly) from on-premises to cloud